yuyulyu/personal-website-draft/_machine-learning/2024-07-21-Scikit-learn-Classification.md

   - nav:
     - title: "Header two"
       url: “#header-two"
-  - excerpt: "This is an excerpt."
+excerpt: "This is an excerpt."
+toc: true

 ---